 The strong stability of industrial relations in the face of controversy over migration policies, the rise of right-wing populist campaigns and responses to the vote on Brexit are the main topics of interest in this article.
 This country update reports on the latest developments in working life in Germany in the second quarter of 2016.

-A new census of the membership of employer organisations and trade unions, slow progress on reforms and macroeconomic imbalances, and protests and strikes in the health and security sectors are the main topics of interest in this article.
-This country update reports on the latest developments in working life in Bulgaria in the first quarter of 2016.
+The debate on EU membership sparked by the Brexit referendum, the current state of tripartite negotiations on the integration of refugees and an occupational health and safety case at Siemens Wind Power are the main topics of interest in this article.
+This country update reports on the latest developments in working life in Denmark in the second quarter of 2016.

 Eurofound's representativeness studies are designed to allow the European Commission to identify the ‘management and labour’ whom it must consult under article 154 of the Treaty on the Functioning of the European Union (TFEU).
 This series consists of studies of the representativeness of employer and worker organisations in various sectors.

 This series reports on developments in minimum wage rates across the EU, including how they are set and how they have developed over time in nominal and real terms.
 The series explores where there are statutory minimum wages or collectively agreed minimum wages in the Member States, as well as minimum wage coverage rates by gender.

 The European Working Conditions Survey (EWCS) launched in 1990 and is carried out every five years, with the latest edition in 2015.
 It provides an overview of trends in working conditions and quality of employment for the last 30 years.
 It covers issues such as employment status, working time duration and organisation, work organisation, learning and training, physical and psychosocial risk factors, health and safety, work–life balance, worker participation, earnings and financial security, work and health, and most recently also the future of work.